DDT-IDE/DDT/documentation/ReportIssue.md

 ## Reporting issues
- Issues can be reported here: https://github.com/bruno-medeiros/DDT/issues
+ Issues can be reported in the project's Github page: https://github.com/bruno-medeiros/DDT/issues

  Notes: